kahakaha/kahakaha/README.md

 -->

 - 🔭 I’m currently working on make some games.
-- 🌱 I’m currently learning Rust🦀.
+- 🌱 I’m currently learning html+css+js.
-- 👯 I’m looking to collaborate on sports.
+- 👯 I’m looking to collaborate on playing video games.
 - 🤔 I’m looking for help with living a happy life.
 - 💬 There are a lot of things I want to do.
 You can watch my progress in [there](https://github.com/kahakaha/todo-list).